SamuelWhitton/natural-daina/README.md

 = when overriding causes overloading vs overriding with parent lambda type, when overriding merges in the child class = implicit overloading when inheriting
-= implicit overloading and splitting when using disjointed types
+= implicit overloading and splitting when using disjointed types = lambda generics (conflict if there is any conflict possible, i.e. they are greedy) = class generics (must not be indeterminate , i.e. all possible instantiations must overload or split/merge)

 ## Parent and Child Lambda Types
 =Parent and Child lambda Types including overriding with child lambda types
-=method generic to other method generic or concrete type <-> including with disjoint types = inputs relating to rising/falling class generics
+= method generic to other method generic or concrete type <-> including with disjoint types = inputs relating to rising/falling class generics
 = instantiating generics and then child->parent
 = disjoint types with lambda types